 But Tatsumi had thought he and Kurosaki were still out on a case.

 "Good morning, Tsuzuki.
 What brings you here this late—or early, as the case may be?"

-He regretted that tone of voice when Tsuzuki turned to him.
-He had the very look in his eyes that Tatsumi dreaded: the look that had frightened him so in Kyoto, and the day before they broke their partnership decades before.
-The look that spelled a coming storm.
-"Just thinking . . . about things," Tsuzuki answered with a smile that was, if possible, even more forced than Tatsumi's.
+He regretted his carelessly cheerful tone of voice when Tsuzuki turned to him, the very look in his eyes that Tatsumi dreaded: the look that had frightened him so in Kyoto, as well as the day before they had broken up their partnership, decades before.
+"Just thinking . . . about things," Tsuzuki answered with a smile that looked, if possible, even more forced than Tatsumi's felt.

 That was when Tatsumi noticed he was soaked to the bone.
 "Goodness, Tsuzuki, it must be pouring buckets in Kumamoto."

 "No, it isn't that—" Honestly, that had not crossed Tatsumi's mind, and he wondered if Tsuzuki really thought he was so callous as that made him sound.
 He adjusted his glasses.
 "It's just that I'm not used to seeing you at the office at this time of night, let alone soaking wet.
 Did something come up in your investigation?"
 Concern pricked him suddenly and he said in a lower voice, "Is Kurosaki all—"